figuranna/periodTracker/README.md

 **Functions**

 - *popup*
-  - In charge of the Log Period window.
+  - In charge of the Log Period window

 ### flowEnum
-Strores the period flow's intensity in an Enum.
+Strores the period flow's intensity in an Enum

 **Enums**
 - LIGHT